R/V Kilo Moana

 Computer Lab

 The computer lab is primarily the data control center of the KM.
 This is where acoustic, meteorological, and many other in-situ measurements are collected and stored on site.
 This is also where you will most likely find your shipboard techs if they aren’t on the back deck.
-The computer lab also is home to one of the ship’s public computers and one of the ship’s network printers.
+The computer lab also is home to one of the ship’s network printers.

 560 sq. ft.